sahajogtg/sahajogtelangana/docs/temp/feature-design.md

 ## Authentication Overview

-The Sahaja Yoga Odisha website uses NextAuth.js for authentication, providing secure user login and registration functionality.
+The Sahaja Yoga Telangana website uses NextAuth.js for authentication, providing secure user login and registration functionality.
 The authentication system supports credential-based (email/password) authentication, with optional support for OAuth providers like Google and GitHub.

 ## Authentication Components